Child Welfare Statement

 You can also speak to any of the coaches and committee members involved with the club regarding any child welfare concerns you may have.

-All current Thirsk Falcons Junior Football Club members with direct access to children and young people will be required to complete a CRB Enhanced Disclosure via The FA CRB Unit.
-If there are concerns regarding the appropriateness of an individual who is already involved or who has approached us to become part of Thirsk Falcons Junior Football Club, guidance will be sought from The Football Association.
-It is noted and accepted that The FA will consider the relevance and significance of the information obtained via The FA CRB Unit Enhanced CRB Disclosure and that all decisions will be made in the best interests of children and young people.
+All current Thirsk Falcons Football Club members with direct access to children and young people will be required to complete a DBS Enhanced Disclosure via The FA DBS Unit.
+If there are concerns regarding the appropriateness of an individual who is already involved or who has approached us to become part of Thirsk Falcons Football Club, guidance will be sought from The Football Association.
+It is noted and accepted that The FA will consider the relevance and significance of the information obtained via The FA DBS Unit Enhanced DBS Disclosure and that all decisions will be made in the best interests of children and young people.
 It is accepted that The FA aims to prevent people with a history of relevant and significant offending from having contact with children or young people and the opportunity to influence policies or practice with children or young people.
 This is to prevent direct sexual or physical harm to children and to minimise the risk of ‘grooming’ within football.

 7. We acknowledge and endorse The FA’s identification of bullying as a category of abuse.
 Bullying of any kind is not acceptable at our club.
 If bullying does occur, all players, parents or guardians should be able to tell and know that incidents will be dealt with promptly.
 Incidents need to be reported to the CWO, a member of the committee or, in cases of serious bullying contact the CFA CPO.